sergejohanns-casual/student-registration/README.md

 ## Deployment
 To build and deploy the system as a docker container, simply `docker build` on the root of the project and run that image in a container.
 To run the system locally, pip install from the `requirements.txt` to get the dependencies and `flask run` in the `flaskr` directory, ensuring that `FLASK_APP` is set to `student_registration.py`.

+Note that `flask run`, which the docker container also uses, is only meant for development servers.
+If you are planning to run this system in a production environment you should instead use a suitable application server.

 ## Lackings
 Because this is a practice project, more meant to practice the surrounding technologies than making a webapp in general, it is not optimised for usability.
 There are a couple of really egregious flaws that I could fix in theory, but I already spent considerably more time on this project than I intended.
 Examples include: